wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 ## How about std::swap_ranges() and std::swap()?

 Now I guess some of you ask yourself, why doesn't he just use what is given to him by the c++ standrad library?
-It is after all "standard" and available to all by default!
+It is after all "standard" and available to all by default, it should be at least decent right?
 So let's add some benchmarks and just test it out!
 According to all info I can find [`std::swap_ranges()`](https://en.cppreference.com/w/cpp/algorithm/swap_ranges) is the way to go.

 So lets, add the benchmark, run and...
 OH MY GOD!